 What Is Hirschsprung Disease?

-Hirschsprung (HERSH-sproong) disease affects the large intestine (colon) of newborns, babies, and toddlers.
+Hirschsprung (HERSH-sproong) disease affects the intestine of newborns, babies, and toddlers.
 It makes them have trouble emptying their bowels.
 Most of the time, the problems with pooping start at birth, although in milder cases symptoms may appear months or years later.

 Hirschsprung disease can cause constipation, diarrhea, and vomiting.
-Sometimes it leads to serious colon complications, like enterocolitis and toxic megacolon, which can be life-threatening.
+Sometimes it leads to serious colon problems, like enterocolitis and toxic megacolon, which can be life-threatening.
 So it's important to diagnose and treat Hirschsprung disease as early as possible.

 What Are the Signs & Symptoms of Hirschsprung Disease?